yushironakamura/Okakichi_Assessment_for_Full-Stack_Backend_Developer/README.md

 Coding Test

 Instructions</br>
 For the coding test, candidates are expected to demonstrate their problem-solving skills and creativity.
-Please follow these guidelines:
+Please follow these guidelines:</br>
 Honesty: Please solve the test with honesty.
-We value original work and will evaluate your test based on your creativity and thinking.
+We value original work and will evaluate your test based on your creativity and thinking.</br>
-Programming Language: You can use any programming language that you find suitable for the tasks.
+Programming Language: You can use any programming language that you find suitable for the tasks.</br>
 Explanation: Providing explanations or comments in your code will be beneficial.
-This helps us understand your thought process and design decisions.
+This helps us understand your thought process and design decisions.</br>
 Submission: You can submit your solutions in a document or create a GitHub repository and share the link with us.
-Please ensure that your repository is accessible and well-organized.
+Please ensure that your repository is accessible and well-organized.</br>

 Write a function that takes a list of integers and returns the sum of all even numbers.</br>